fe-data/fe-docs/docs/misc/faq.rst

 Downloading tickets fails
 -------------------------
-Take a look in the :doc:`errorlog <../usage/errorlog>`.
+Take a look in the `errorlog <../usage/tools.html#error-log>`_.
 The PDF template used may not be present.
 For example, you will see the following message in the errorlog.

 .. code-block:: text